-DNS is a network administration test that allows an Agent to verify whether a specific DNS server can translate a Fully Qualified Domain Name (FQDN) into an IP address.
+DNS is a test that verifies whether a specific DNS server can translate a Fully Qualified Domain Name (FQDN) into an IP address.
 The DNS test also reports the query time, expressed in milliseconds, it takes the server to respond to the agent's request.

 - Source (Ad-hoc only, required): The Agent that will conduct the test.